SandyGlantz/BiteofEastCounty/README.md

 :white_check_mark:  Fix Google/Search permissions from SandySandbox that ported over :-(

 :white_check_mark:  Remove Bite info from SandySandybox ... move to SiteGround??

+:white_check_mark: Who needs a website's images to show on Chrome?
+LOL.
+FIXED - but lost some cool functionality :-(